WencesVillegasMarset/aws-saa-c02-notes/README.md

 * You can load streaming data into data stores.
 * You pay only for the data you transmit.
 * The streaming data is replicated to 3 AZs within a region.
+* Ideal technology for an EVENT STORE, in case you app is event-sourced.

 Data Analytics:
 * Use standard SQL to process and analyze streams.